-- · before assembly, allow the seal to soak in the oil it will be sealing for at least thirty minutes - thoroughly clean the shaft and check that the working surface on the shaft is not damaged - position the sealing lip facing the fluid; with hydrodynamic lips, take into consideration the shaft rotation direction and position the grooves so that they will deviate the fluid towards the inner side of the seal - coat the sealing lip with a thin layer of lubricant (use oil rather than grease) and fill the gap between the sealing lip and the dust lip on double lip seals with grease - insert the seal in its seat and press down using a flat punch, do not tap the seal with a hammer or mallet - whilst inserting the seal, check that it is perpendicular to the seat; once settled, make sure that it makes contact with the thrust element, if required - · to prevent damaging the seal lip on the shaft, position a protective guard during installation operations
+- 1. Before assembly, allow the seal to soak in the oil it will be sealing for at least thirty minutes. - 2.
+Thoroughly clean the shaft and check that the working surface on the shaft is not damaged. - 3.
+Position the sealing lip facing the fluid.

+NOTE: With hydrodynamic lips, take into consideration the shaft rotation direction and position the grooves so that they will move the fluid towards the inner side of the seal.

+- 4. Coat the sealing lip with a thin layer of lubricant (use oil rather than grease).
+Fill the gap between the sealing lip and the dust lip on double lip seals with grease. - 5.
+Insert the seal in its seat and press down using a flat punch or seal installation tool.
+Do not tap the seal with a hammer or mallet. - 6.
+While you insert the seal, check that the seal is perpendicular to the seat.
+When the seal settles, make sure that the seal makes contact with the thrust element, if required. - 7.
+To prevent damage to the seal lip on the shaft, position a protective guard during installation operations.

-O-RING SEALS
+O-ring seals

-Lubricate the O-RING seals before inserting them in the seats, this will prevent them from overturning and twisting, which would jeopardise sealing efficiency.
+Lubricate the O-ring seals before you insert them in the seats.
+This will prevent the O-ring seals from overturning and twisting, which would jeopardize sealing efficiency.